 Protocol and Committee Composition

-The members of the Committee are appointed by the President of MESA upon the recommendation of the Board of Directors.
-The Committee consists of a chair; two co-chairs (one for the MENA region, the other for North America); eight to twelve members covering the MENA region including one member of the Board of Directors ex officio; five to eight members focusing on AF issues in North America, including one member of the Board of Directors ex officio; and MESA's President and Executive Director (ex-officio).
-CAF members serve a three-year term, renewable once.
-In addition, some previous CAF members serve as consultants to the committee.
+The members of the Committee are appointed by the President of MESA upon the recommendation by the CAF chair and the approval of the Board of Directors.
+The Committee consists of a chair; two wing chairs (one for the MENA region, the other for North America); fifteen to twenty members covering the MENA region including one member of the Board of Directors ex officio; ten to twelve members focusing on academic freedom issues in North America including one member of the Board of Directors ex officio; and MESA's President and Executive Director (ex-officio).
+CAF members serve a three-year term, which may be renewed for one additional three-year term at the invitation of the relevant wing (NA or MENA) chair and the CAF chair.
+In exceptional circumstances, a member may, at the recommendation of the relevant wing chair and CAF chair, be granted a final term of up to three years.
+New members may be recruited out of cycle.
+In these cases, their initial term will end at the annual meeting following the completion of 3 years.

 Members of the Committee